 Getting to know the area’s history is rewarding, with two major museums giving you plenty to think about on your trip.
 There is the Stuart Heritage Museum and Road to Victory Military Museum.
 Each offers a unique glimpse into the area’s past.
 They’re an awesome escape from the hot sun you’ll find during mid-afternoon in Florida.

 The area is proud to have a healthy ecosystem so you can observe various ocean species such as dolphins in the crystal clear water.
 If you want to learn about marine life, visit the Florida Oceanographic Coastal Center.
+Those who are on a romantic getaway can make a bonfire at the beach.

 A short drive from Miami puts you at Key Biscayne, a Southern Florida delight.
 The small piece of land has big appeal, largely due to its incredible beaches and relaxing parks.
 Nature enthusiasts will get their fill of the warm Florida sun at this hidden Miami beach.